No False Solutions NWI Campaign

 Northwest Indiana Spotlight

 Northwest Indiana has long been the heart of America’s steel industry.
-For decades, companies like BP, U.S. Steel, and Cleveland-Cliffs (formerly ArcelorMittal)—have powered the local economy and provided good-paying jobs for more than 28,000 workers.
-This area, part of the historic Rust Belt, is home to four of the nation’s eleven steel mills, making it the foremost hub for steel production.
+For decades, companies like BP, U.S. Steel, and Cleveland-Cliffs have powered the local economy and provided good-paying jobs for more than 28,000 workers.
+This area, part of the historic Rust Belt, is home to four of the nation’s eleven steel mills, making it the foremost hub for coal-based steel production.

 The International Energy Association says the steel industry needs to slash its emissions by at least half by 2050 to meet global climate goals.
 Big car companies like GM, Honda, Toyota, Stellantis, and Subaru—all of which have factories in Indiana—have also pledged to clean up their supply chains and become carbon neutral in the coming decades.
-In attempt to meet these targets, some companies are pushing projects like BP’s proposed CO2 pipeline and blue hydrogen plant, falsely claiming they are a climate solution.
+In an attempt to meet these targets, some companies are pushing projects like the Midwest Hydrogen Hub, falsely claiming they are a climate solution.

 As we respond to these projects, JTNWI is pushing back and calling for a just transition to energy efficiency and renewable power that safeguards good union jobs and protects people’s health and the planet.
 We are also demanding community transparency and accountability at every step and working with other hydrogen-impacted communities.